 Home /

-Led by Dagmara Rudkin and Wendy Pye, this intimate workshop for adults invites reflection on the significance of place in participants’ lives—whether cherished landscapes, past homes, public spaces, or places left behind—and how these shape us.
+Led by Dagmara Rudkin and Wendy Pye, this intimate workshop for adults (up to 12 participants) invites reflection on the significance of place in participants’ lives – from cherished landscapes and past homes to public spaces and places left behind – and explores how these places shape our identities and where we want to be remembered.

-The workshop provides space for personal reflection on life and death through conversation and creative expression focused on the theme of place.
+The workshop provides space for personal reflection on life and death through conversation and creative expression, exploring themes of place and remembrance.

-Developed as part of an Arts Council–funded project, this workshop was piloted at Fabrica, Brighton, and St Michael’s Hospice, Hastings.
+Developed as part of an Arts Council – funded project, this workshop was piloted at Making Space Residency at Fabrica (Brighton), and St Michael’s Hospice, Hastings.